-(a) An individual may cancel an agreement before midnight of the third business day after the individual assents to it, unless the agreement does not comply with subsection (b) or Section 19 or 28, in which event the individual may cancel the agreement within 30 days after the individual assents to it.
+- (c) If an agreement is terminated: - (1) the provider shall, not later than seven business days after the termination, pay the individual all money that the provider or its designee has received from or on behalf of the individual, other than: - (A) an amount properly disbursed to a creditor; and - (B) fees earned pursuant to Section 23; and - (2) any power of attorney granted by the individual to the provider is revoked. - (a) An individual may cancel an agreement before midnight of the third business day after the individual assents to it, unless the agreement does not comply with subsection (b) or Section 19 or 28, in which event the individual may cancel the agreement within 30 days after the individual assents to it.
 To exercise the right to cancel, the individual must give notice in a record to the provider.
-Notice by mail is given when mailed.

-(b) An agreement must be accompanied by a form that contains in bold-face type:
+Notice by mail is given when mailed. - (b) An agreement must be accompanied by a form that contains in bold-face type, surrounded by bold black lines: